 How to make Espuma for coffee?

 Espuma is the key ingredient of Cuban coffee.
-However, you can make espuma at home by following these steps.
+You can make espuma at home by following these simple steps.

-- Add two tablespoon of sugar in the cup.
+- Add two tablespoons of sugar to the cup.

-- pour few drops of espresso to the cup.
+- Pour a few drops of espresso into the cup.

 - Now, whip vigorously until it forms a foam.